chros73/rtorrent-wiki/COMMAND-Conditional.md

 **TODO** clean this up, for now collect snippets

 There are the `if` and `branch` commands to implement conditional execution of other commands.
-The difference is that `if` takes an expression for the condition, while `branch` takes a command name (and evaluates it).
+The difference is that `if` takes argument expressions, while `branch` takes a command list and then does its own evaluation.

 The following example shows a method definition, using `if` with `(…)` syntax for its arguments: